HandyBananaMan/GMESagaSaved/Superstonk/2021-06-13/DD/posts_markdown/Simple_linear_regression_using_real_world_data_from_an_enginerd_that_has_a_...md

 # Post URL: [https://www.reddit.com/r/Superstonk/comments/nzcg0j/simple_linear_regression_using_real_world_data/](https://www.reddit.com/r/Superstonk/comments/nzcg0j/simple_linear_regression_using_real_world_data/)

+# Debunked: Incorrect Assumptions

+The below data analysis has been determined to be not accurate due to GME trend to not follow a single linear line that fits perfectly by date.
+I tried to apply the exponential floor theory and make it work but was unable to do so.
+Also, using the most common rate of change was wrong.

+# Post

 This is not financial advice.
 I am merely a fucking autistic number crunching, experiment running engineer.
 I decided to do some finagling with some real world data since I was able to get to a computer that has excel.
 The following is fairly "basic" and none of it required a fancy software.
 I'll do something with that later.

 This is another view point at looking at low share price data that extends from a [previous post](https://www.reddit.com/r/Superstonk/comments/ny68t6/technical_analysis_from_an_enginerd_that_has_a/) I did.
 I wanted to add a mathematical backing to determining lowest share price versus have to do a guess and check.
 Below is how I came to the equation that was able to predict the lowest share price and how things are going as planned even if the share dips (PTSDdog.jpg) below the regression line.